 The Heart of the South West Brexit Resilience and Opportunities Group (BROG) has commissioned a survey of 29 businesses across the HotSW area of Devon, Somerset, Plymouth and Torbay to gather their views on the effects of Brexit.
+It was jointly funded by the Heart of the South West LEP and Devon County Council.
 The full survey is available here.

 Key messages coming out of the research are that uncertainty continues to be the overwhelming view; there are positive views on the opportunities for tourism; and that isolation from markets and access to European workforce are key reasons for concern.

 Despite this uncertainty, most respondents expressed optimism about the next two years as most have experience growth in sales and employment over the preceding 18 months.

 The reasons for optimism are growth trajectories and investment; not being dependent on EU markets; confidence in demand for their product services and confidence in the opportunities presented by Brexit.
 The nine respondents who expressed neutrality or pessimism over Brexit cited uncertainty over the final Brexit deal and supply chain issues such as increased cost of imports.